Pench Mowgli Trek

 Day 4

 Trek from Nalyer Camp to Jhandi Matta.
-11 km Safari ride to Rukhad Gate.
+11 km Tiger Safari ride to Rukhad Gate.
 Drive to Nagpur Airport/ Railway Station

 Trek Distance: 7 km | Trek Duration: 5 hours | Gypsy Safari: 11 km